WAKE UP DEAD MAN: more Benoit Blanc Benoit Blancing via Rian Johnson and Daniel Craig, due 2025

 Oh no, it was intrinsic to the plotting— but it did (on my first viewing) feel like another speed bump in the pacing.
 It was an effective dovetail from Father Jud’s insistence that he “turn himself in”, bc grace etc.

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 20 December 2025 19:19 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 20 December 2025 19:19 (two months ago)

 This also felt like there was a scene missing telegraphing it.
 It could have been as small as an insert shot of Blanc having vague facial gymnastics that he goes through again as he processes the phone call scene, but maybe they didn't want to break from the flow.